Genez-io/genezio-landing-page/deployment-platform/content/posts/upgrade_your_express_app_add_a_frontend_seamlessly_with_genezio.md

 url: /blog/add-frontend-express/
 ---

-In this short guide, you’ll learn how to add a frontend to your Express.js app with Genezio Cloud in a few easy steps.
+In this short guide, you’ll learn how to add a frontend to your Express.js app with DeployApps Cloud in a few easy steps.

 **Express.js** is widely used by developers for building APIs and backend services due to its simplicity and flexibility.
 However, as applications grow, managing servers and scaling them efficiently becomes a challenge.
-This is where {{< external-link link="https://genezio.com/blog/serverless-computing-when-to-go-serverless/?deviceId=1422989e-eae9-44b0-88a7-39985fd9edde" >}}serverless architecture{{< /external-link >}} shines—by offloading server management to the cloud, it allows you to focus on building features while platforms like **Genezio** handle scalability, performance, and costs automatically.
+This is where {{< external-link link="https://genezio.com/blog/serverless-computing-when-to-go-serverless/?deviceId=1422989e-eae9-44b0-88a7-39985fd9edde" >}}serverless architecture{{< /external-link >}} shines—by offloading server management to the cloud, it allows you to focus on building features while platforms like **DeployApps** handle scalability, performance, and costs automatically.

 When it comes to adding a frontend, the traditional approach can be tricky.
 Setting up separate servers for backend and frontend, managing CORS policies, and coordinating deployment pipelines can slow you down.
-But with **Genezio**, you can easily deploy both the frontend and backend as part of the same project.
+But with **DeployApps**, you can easily deploy both the frontend and backend as part of the same project.
 This seamless integration improves your development workflow, making it easier to focus on building features rather than managing infrastructure.

 Alright, let’s get started.